abulka/relationship-manager/README.md

 - http://www.newtdb.org/en/latest/getting-started.html - Newt DB - You’ll need a Postgres Database server.
 - http://www.zodb.org/en/latest/tutorial.html#tutorial-label - This tutorial is intended to guide developers with a step-by-step introduction of how to develop an application which stores its data in the ZODB.

-However most of these need a backing SQL database - Relationship Manager does not.
+However most of these need a backing SQL database - Relationship Manager does not, which may be a benefit - no databases to set up - just get on with coding.

+# Other implementations of Relationship Manager

+In this Github repository there are several other implementations of Relationship Manager

+## C#

+Very fast implementation for .NET - has been used in a commercial project.
+Note that the Visual Studio 2005 projects/solutions need updating to a more recent version of Visual Studio.

+## Boo

+The [boo language](http://boo-language.github.io/) for .NET is now dead, however this implementation created a .net `.dll` that was usable by other .NET languages.
+This dll is still in the project and perfectly usable, however the C# implementation is much faster.

+## Java

+A java implementation.

+## Javascript

+To be completed.